Package: MsBackendSql

 object providing

-the connection to the database in the constructor call and specifying to use the
+the database connection information in the constructor call and specifying to

 sps